GustavoCaso/GustavoCaso.github.io/source/_posts/2018-03-06-grpc-tutorial-with-ruby.markdown

 end
 ```

-Lastly, lets look an example when the client sends a stream of data to the server; it works similarly as the server implementation it should send an `Enumerator` which yield each message to the server.
+Lastly, let's look an example when the client sends a stream of data to the server; it works similarly as the server implementation it should send an `Enumerator` which yield each message to the server.

 ```ruby
 class RandomRoute